 The main downsides of 3DPrinterOS are:

-- More suited to institutions/organisations/companies rather than individual 3D printer users
+- More suited to institutions/organizations/companies rather than individual 3D printer users

 - Not very user-friendly compared to other apps with steep learning curve

 - No option to make a skirt, but you can make a raft and brim

 I wouldn’t recommend 3D printer hobbyists to use 3DPrinterOS unless they are looking to expand their operations, and have a pretty good idea what they are doing.
 It may have beginner-level features but it’s quite difficult to learn the more advanced features.

 IceSL has an aim to apply the latest research in modelling and slicing in one powerful, accessible application.